comharris/readme/docs/README.md

 # Hiring

+- **Hire for drive** - Two variables determine individual performance: Drive and training.
+Someone with incredible drive, who may be less experienced and less gifted at the outset, will outperform people with more stature over time.
+Drive means growth, and growth is everything.

 - **Academic distinction helps** - What we do when we're young has life-long impact.
 Academics, leadership, sports, hobbies significantly shape who we are.
 Distinction suggests either talent or effort, and often both.
 While we shouldn't discount "late bloomers", early bloomers have the advantage.